-All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing on the agreed reporting form (Appendix L) and logged on CPOMs.
+All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing on the agreed reporting form and logged on the school's CPOMS system following the BCCET Standard Operating Procedures.
+(Appendix L).

 Each record should include:

-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of each action taken, decisions reached and the outcome

-- Information from a child written verbatim - Date and signature / record of who completed the record
+- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of each action taken, decisions reached and the outcome - Information from a child written verbatim - Date and signature / record of who completed the record